Skip to main content

 1. Separate Business & Personal

 Open a separate business checking account.
 All client payments go here.
-This isn't just good practice—it simplifies taxes, protects you legally, and creates psychological boundaries.
+This isn't just good practice.
+It simplifies taxes, protects you legally, and creates psychological boundaries.

 2. Emergency Fund First